 As of 2015, the .bit TLD was used by 28 websites, out of 120,000 registered names.

-In April 2016, Standards Australia proposed to the International Organization for Standardization (ISO) to develop standards for blockchain technology, leading to the creation of ISO Technical Committee 307.
+In April 2016, Standards Australia proposed the development of blockchain standards to the International Organization for Standardization, leading to the creation of ISO Technical Committee 307.

-According to a September 2016 IBM study, many banks have expressed interest in implementing distributed ledgers for use in banking and are cooperating with companies creating private blockchains, occurring faster than expected.
+According to Reason, many banks have expressed interest in implementing distributed ledgers for use in banking and are cooperating with companies creating private blockchains; according to a September 2016 IBM study, it is occurring faster than expected.

-In December 2016, the inaugural issue of Ledger journal was published.
+In December 2016, the inaugural issue of Ledger was published.
+The journal covers aspects of mathematics, computer science, engineering, law, economics and philosophy that relate to cryptocurrencies.

-By 2016, the words "block" and "chain," initially used separately in Satoshi Nakamoto's paper, were popularized as a single word, "blockchain."
+By 2016, the words "block" and "chain," which were used separately in Satoshi Nakamoto's original paper, were popularized as a single word, "blockchain."

-By late 2016, some businesses had been testing blockchain technology and implementing it at a low level to gauge its effects on organizational efficiency in their back office.
+By late 2016, some businesses had been testing blockchain technology and conducting low-level implementation to gauge its effects on organizational efficiency in their back office.

-In 2016, Ethereum was hard forked to "make whole" the investors in The DAO, which had been hacked.
-This fork resulted in a split creating the Ethereum and Ethereum Classic chains.
+In 2016, Ethereum was hard forked to "make whole" the investors in The DAO after a hack, resulting in the creation of Ethereum and Ethereum Classic chains.

-In 2016, according to Accenture, blockchains reached a 13.5% adoption rate within financial services, entering the early adopters' phase.
-Industry trade groups also created the Global Blockchain Forum.
+In 2016, according to Accenture, blockchain attained a 13.5% adoption rate within financial services, reaching the early adopters' phase.
+Industry trade groups also joined to create the Global Blockchain Forum in 2016.

 In 2016, venture capital investment for blockchain-related projects was weakening in the US but increasing in China.

-In November 2017, CryptoKitties, the first known game to use blockchain technologies, was launched.
+In November 2017, CryptoKitties was launched as the first known game to use blockchain technologies, where players purchase NFTs with Ethereum cryptocurrency.

-In 2017, Bitcoin underwent a hard fork, resulting in the creation of Bitcoin Cash.
-The split was due to disagreements on how to increase transactions per second to meet demand.
+In 2017, Bitcoin experienced a hard fork that resulted in a split creating Bitcoin Cash, due to disagreements on how to increase transactions per second.

 In 2017, IBM partnered with ASCAP and PRS for Music to adopt blockchain technology in music distribution.

-In 2017, Many universities have founded departments focusing on crypto and blockchain, including MIT.
-Also in the same year, Edinburgh became "one of the first big European universities to launch a blockchain course", according to the Financial Times.
+In 2017, many universities founded departments focusing on crypto and blockchain, including MIT.
+In the same year, Edinburgh became "one of the first big European universities to launch a blockchain course".

-As of April 2018, Bitcoin has the highest market capitalization.
+As of April 2018, bitcoin has the highest market capitalization among cryptocurrencies.

-In May 2018, Gartner found that only 1% of CIOs reported blockchain adoption within their organizations, and only 8% were planning or experimenting with blockchain.
+In May 2018, Gartner found that only 1% of CIOs indicated any kind of blockchain adoption within their organizations, and only 8% were in the short-term "planning or [looking at] active experimentation with blockchain".

 In June 2018, the Bank for International Settlements criticized the use of public proof-of-work blockchains for their high energy consumption.

-A 2018 study by PwC, surveying 600 business executives, found that 84% had at least some exposure to utilizing blockchain technology.
+A 2018 PwC study surveyed 600 business executives and determined that 84% have at least some exposure to utilizing blockchain technology, indicating significant demand and interest.

-In 2018, Nicholas Weaver examined blockchain's online security, and the energy efficiency of proof-of-work public blockchains, and in both cases found it grossly inadequate.
-The 31TWh-45TWh of electricity used for bitcoin in 2018 produced 17–23 million tonnes of CO2.
+In 2018, Nicholas Weaver examined blockchain's online security and the energy efficiency of proof-of-work public blockchains, and found them grossly inadequate.
+The electricity used for bitcoin produced 17–23 million tonnes of CO2.

 In 2019, Namecoin was dropped by OpenNIC, due to malware and potential other legal issues.